 I plead to the new community of mappers to embrace the new reality of merging photogrammetric techniques and practices with innovations by the computer vision community to produce scientifically sound mapping products.
-Relying on push-button, black-box-based processing alone is a risky undertaking, since the mapping process and imaging sensors are complicated.
+Relying on push-button, black-boxbased processing alone is a risky undertaking, since the mapping process and imaging sensors are complicated.
 Users eventually will run into situations where only proper knowledge of photogrammetric and mapping principles will be able to produce a quality product.

 The mapping community offers tremendous opportunities for these new mapping practitioners through many American Society of Photogrammetry and Remote Sensing (ASPRS) workshops and certifications.
 Several schools around the country also offer good online classes on geospatial and photogrammetric sciences.
-To be able to build accurate mapping product lines from drones, you need more than the drone pilot license.
+To be able to build accurate mapping "These innovations have positively impacted our industry, but they also have resulted in some negative implications when it comes to standards of practice."
+"The film-based aerial camera, longtime workhorse for the mapping industry, witnessed little technological advancement over the 50 years before the introduction of the first digital aerial camera in 2000." product lines from drones, you need more than the drone pilot license.
 Drone pilots should reach out to the greater community of mappers and surveyors to help you navigate through this complex yet fascinating world of map making.